DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 ***General Tab***
 - Time Format - SimpleDateFormat,
 - Complete Time Format - How the text surrounding the time is formatted,
-- Time Color - Color of the time using HEX+Alpha (You can use [this](https://www.hexcolortool.com/) website to make your life easy.)
+- Time Color - Color of the time. (*See [this](https://darkkronicle.github.io/AdvancedChatCore/commonKnowledge/commonKnowledgeCOLOR.html) page for color formatting.*)
 - Show time - Whether or not to show time next to chat messages.
 - Clear Chat Messages on Disconnect - Whether or not to chat messages are kept when quitting servers or worlds.
 All messages are cleared regardless of this setting if you quit the game.
 - Stack Duplicate Messages - How many previous lines are checked for stacking duplicate messages (set to zero to disable.)